davekinkead/big-data-and-democracy/third-time-lucky.md

 These biases manifest especially when reasoning about politics.
 Voters reason like sports fans, largely incapable of objectively assessing the merits of policy (@somin2006).  @taber2006 for example, demonstrate how prior voter attitudes to particular policies strongly influence how arguments for those policies are evaluated, uncritically accepting arguments congruent with their prior beliefs and unreflectively rebutting those that aren't.

-These biases can even increase as individual reasoning ability increases.
+These biases can even increase as individual reasoning ability increases.  ...

   - diverse values of liberal societies

-### Democratic processes overcome these foibles to produce superior epistemic value.

 Yet democratic decision processes, whether merely aggregative like voting, or transformative like deliberation, somehow manage to overcome these foibles of individual cognition and values, to produce collective epistemic virtue that is superior or any one individual.